xonq/mycotools/test/mycotools_workshop.md

 <br />

-## Reconstructing a multigene species phylogeny
+## Reconstruct a multigene species phylogeny
 A phylogenomic tree is a phylogenetic analysis of a group of genomes that incorporates an arbitrary minimum number of genes.
 There are multiple methods for reconstructing a phylogenomic tree, and Mycotools implements the multigene